vanHeemstraPublications/dev-to/articles/go-infrastructure-with-crossview.md

 - PostgreSQL Server: legacy-postgres (default namespace)
 ```

-It’s like having a property accountant who actually knows where you put everything.
+It's like having a property accountant who actually knows where you put everything.

 ## 🏦 The Bank: Resource Relationships

 One of the most confusing parts of Crossplane is understanding relationships.
-A Claim creates an XR, which uses a Composition, which creates Managed Resources, which talk to cloud providers…
+A Claim creates an XR, which uses a Composition, which creates Managed Resources, which talk to cloud providers...

-It’s like trying to explain Monopoly’s mortgage rules to a five-year-old.
+It's like trying to explain Monopoly's mortgage rules to a five-year-old.

 Crossview shows you the relationships visually:

 ```
-Claim (Database)
-    ↓
 Composite Resource (XDatabase)
     ↓
 Composition (database-azure-production)
     ↓